In Hope Stories

 At the end of December, I started six weeks of daily radiotherapy which was relentless, it was honestly the most horrific experience with a two-hour round trip each time.
 My treatment made it feel like I had a permanent hangover with no relief.

-In June this year, Andrew and I were married at Warwick Registry Office when I was bloated and bald but so happy to be well enough to enjoy our special day with a few select guests.
+In June 2021, Andrew and I were married at Warwick Registry Office when I was bloated and bald but so happy to be well enough to enjoy our special day with a few select guests.
 We had a big celebration when lockdown restrictions were eased in August, and I got to wear my beautiful bridal gown again.

 For as long as I can, I want to fundraise and raise awareness of this horrible disease to help others who receive a destructive diagnosis, which is why I signed up to take part in Wear A Christmas Hat Day.